bonnv79/create-react-basic/README.md

 ## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project is used to generate react libraries (npm package).
+When using it, you should change all create-react-basic names to the library names you want.

 ## Install